katrimarika/webludo-frontend/README.md

 Create a production build: `npm run build`

-Point PRs to `master` branch.
+Point PRs to `main` branch.
 Production is deployed automatically from `production` branch.
-Do a release with the provided script in `master` branch `npm run release`.
+Do a release with the provided script in `main` branch `npm run release`.

 ## TODO